asishpattnaik/CV/README.md

 # CV
 This repo contains my first website which is a cv site.
-It has been made by using HTML and CSS.
+It has been made using HTML and CSS.